 Sheila Ossit Chair

 Susan Spafford (violin, Sheila Ossit chair in honor of Susan Spafford) is a member of the Richmond Symphony (VA), Cayuga Chamber Orchestra (NY), and the Lancaster Festival Orchestra (OH).
 She has played regularly with the symphonies in Allentown and Harrisburg (PA), Albany, Binghamton, and ProMusica (NY), and other regional orchestras in NJ and NYC.
 As a soloist, she has appeared with the Erie Chamber Orchestra and given recitals at Mansfield University, the Library of Congress, throughout the United States and in Seoul, South Korea.
-Recent chamber music performances have included concerts in the Cayuga Chamber Orchestra’s Chamber Music Series and the Lancaster Festival Concert Series.
+She has regularly appeared in chamber music performances of the Lancaster Festival Concert Series and Cayuga Chamber Orchestra’s Chamber Music Series.